Skiing (Alpine Racing) Program

 It is our expectation that athletes will be present for all team tryouts, practices, and races.

-Official Season: January 4 - February 5 (Post season begins February 8 (Section 1 Championships) and ends March TBA (Eastern Regional Championships)
+Official Season: 1/2/22 - (Post season begins TBA (Section 1 Championships) and ends March (TBA) (Eastern Regional Championships)

 - 3:30 PM - 5:15 PM

-On snow practices and races are held at Thunder Ridge in Patterson, NY (and possibly Big Snow/American Dream in E. Rutherford, NJ, Catamount Ski Area in Hillsdale, NY or Mohawk Mountain Ski Area in Cornwall, CT) or NWAC in Vernon, NJ.
+Mandatory on snow practices and races are held at Thunder Ridge in Patterson, NY (and possibly Big Snow/American Dream in E. Rutherford, NJ, Catamount Ski Area in Hillsdale, NY or NWAC in Vernon, NJ.)
 Schedule TBA.All levels (Boy's Varsity, Girl's Varsity, Co-ed JV, Developmental)

 - 3:30 PM - 8:30/9 PM for practice